Key takeaways

 Where it limits planning-first schools

-How Smootables is different
+How is Smootables different from aSc Timetables?

 | Dimension | aSc Timetables | Smootables |